 For additional information on FERPA, go to U.S. Department of Education.

-Campus Security Act - to alleged victims of any crime of violence (murder, robbery, aggravated assault, rape, burglary, motor vehicle theft) the results of the conduct proceedings conducted by the institution against an alleged perpetrator with respect to such crime.
-The Campus Security Act also requires that both accused and the accuser be informed of campus conduct proceedings involving a sexual assault.
+Campus Security Act – to alleged victims of any crime of violence (murder, robbery, aggravated assault, rape, burglary, motor vehicle theft) the results of the conduct proceedings conducted by the institution against an alleged perpetrator with respect to such crime.
+The Campus Security Act also requires that both the accused and the accuser be informed of campus conduct proceedings involving a sexual assault.